-We can read the value of $\gamma_\text{H}$ directly from the panels of Figure 2b corresponding to each doping.
-The value of $\gamma_\text{bg}$ can also be directly read from the plots of C/T versus T$^2$ at zero magnetic field for each doping (Figure 2c,e).
-Note that both $\gamma_\text{H}$ and $\gamma_\text{bg}$ show strong, but opposite, doping-dependences on doping (Figure 2d,e).

-The doping dependence of $\gamma_\text{H}$ is shown in Figure 3.
-Clear enhancement of the total quasiparticle density of states on the Fermi surface is observed approaching optimal doping in the 0.44 $\leq$ x $\leq$ 0.6 doping range.
-This observation is an independent evidence for the enhancement of electron-electron interactions that are responsible for quasiparticle mass increase near a quantum critical point.
-The doping evolution of the Fermi surface density of states can be compared with mass enhancement as determined by quantum oscillation measurements, which is an independent indicator of enhanced interactions in the critical region\cite{Walmsley,Shishido,Carrington,CarringtonReview,Analytis}.
-To convert the density of states on the Fermi surface to an equivalent quasiparticle mass we will use the expression for an effective 2D (cylinder-shaped) Fermi surface, $\gamma = 1.5 \sum_i m_i$ , where the factor 1.5 depends upon the unit cell size, atomic mass per formula unit and warping (SI).

-Figure 3 also shows that the equivalent mass associated with our $\gamma_\text{H}$ (blue circles) is enhanced by about 110$\%$, whereas the mass determined by quantum oscillation measurements (open black squares) over the same doping range increases by only about 40$\%$ for a single electron pocket (denoted the $\beta$ pocket) \cite{Walmsley,Shishido}.
-The equivalent mass associated with $\gamma_\text{H}$ inherently accounts for all pockets that open a superconducting gap below the superconducting temperature, whereas the quantum oscillations in overdoped \BaFeAsP only determine doping evolution of the mass of a single electron pocket ($\beta$) \cite{Walmsley,Shishido}.
-It is plausible that pockets for which a quantum oscillation mass is not resolved by these measurements over a broad doping range have stronger mass enhancement, thus accounting for this difference.
-Our data therefore suggest that some pockets must have an even stronger mass enhancement than that reported for the $\beta$ pocket.
+We can read the values of $\gamma_{H}$ and $\gamma_{bg}$ directly from the panels of Figure 2b and 2c, respectively.
+Figure 3 shows the main finding of our high-magnetic-field studies, the doping dependence of $\gamma_{H}$ (red circles) over the range $0.44~\leq~x~\leq~0.60$.
+These data provide direct thermodynamic evidence for the enhancement of quasiparticle mass approaching optimal doping in overdoped \BaFeAsP.